Contact: katepick1@gmail.com

 2019 - 2020.
 Post-Graduate Certificate in Teaching and Learning in Higher Education, Goldsmiths, University of London (Associate Fellow of the Higher Education Academy).

 2006 - 2009.
 M.F.A - Masters in Art Practice, Goldsmiths, University of London.
-(Merit with distinction for studio practice, dissertation: ‘Belief in an Age of Disbelief: Post-Critique, Post-Secularism and Over-Identification’).
+(Dissertation: ‘Belief in an Age of Disbelief: Post-Critique, Post-Secularism and Over-Identification’).

 2002 - 2005.
 B.A.
 Hons.
 Degree Fine Art, Sheffield Hallam University.
-(2:1 with distinction for dissertation: ‘Transfiguring the Profane: Catholic Artists and Corporeality’).
+(Dissertation: ‘Transfiguring the Profane: Catholic Artists and Corporeality’).

 1999 - 2000.
 PGCE Secondary Art and Design, Bretton Hall, University of Leeds.
 (Pass with Qualified Teacher Status).